lookbackjh/PWE/README.md

 ---

-Here, we show the permutaion for community-level hypothesis testing for synthetic dataset as referenced in the paper. run [simulation.py] to try various simulation, you can change various conditions such as overdispersion parameter $\theta$.
+Here, we show the permutaion for community-level hypothesis testing for synthetic dataset as referenced in the paper. run `simulation.py` to try various simulation, you can change various conditions such as overdispersion parameter $\theta$.

 ## Tutorial

 ---

-from Example folder, you can see examples of synthetic data generation and  meta analysis of them, , origianl version of permutation with phylum-level microbiome.
+from Example folder, you can see examples of synthetic data generation and  meta analysis of them, original version of permutation with phylum-level microbiome.
 Instructions are detailed in Jupyter notebook.